ryantd42/NY-Legislative-Git/2023/S2515C-2023/bill.md

  YIELD THE RIGHT OF WAY TO ALL PEDESTRIANS IN THE INTERSECTION;
   (V)  BICYCLISTS  MAY  PROCEED WITH VEHICULAR TRAFFIC WHILE THE TRAFFIC SIGNAL INDICATES A GREEN LIGHT; AND

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD06074-05-3
+ S. 2515--B  2

   (VI) SIGNS SHALL BE ERECTED AT  SUCH  INTERSECTIONS  WITH  A  SCRAMBLE CROSSWALK  INDICATING THAT NO PERSON SHALL ENTER THE INTERSECTION UNLESS A PEDESTRIAN-CONTROL SIGNAL INDICATES THAT ALL PEDESTRIANS MAY WALK.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06074-03-3
- S. 2515--A  2

   FOR  THE  PURPOSES  OF  THIS  PARAGRAPH,  "SCRAMBLE CROSSWALK" MEANS A CROSSWALK WITH A TRAFFIC SIGNAL WHICH TEMPORARILY  STOPS  ALL  VEHICULAR TRAFFIC WHILE A PEDESTRIAN-CONTROL SIGNAL INDICATES THAT ALL PEDESTRIANS AT THE INTERSECTION SHALL CROSS THE INTERSECTION AT THE SAME TIME.
   §  2.
 This  act shall take effect on the ninetieth day after it shall